Winter on the wards: helping the NHS to ease the burden of the cold season

 The assisted discharge programme has been rolled out at hospitals up and down the country.
 But how has it made a difference to those who know the struggle best?

 Frosty weather.
 Flu.
 Failing central heating.
-And, this year, heightened fears over the spread of coronavirus.
+And, this year, heightened fears over the spread of Covid-19.
 It’s little wonder that the term the NHS uses to describe an increase in patients in the colder months is ‘winter pressures’ - and increasingly, these pressures are being encountered at different times throughout the year.

 In November 2019, the British Medical Association warned that the winter the UK was heading into was ‘a perfect storm’ following a summer that had been busier than even the BMA’s worst-case projections.